The Benefits of a Co-Ed Rehab Treatment Facility

 Do You Offer Couples Treatment for Alcohol and Drug Addiction?

 Couples addiction treatment in the form of couples recovery retreats and marriage retreats can be powerful modalities through which to approach recovery and rebuilding a healthy relationship with your partner.
-Although Newport Beach Recovery Center does not offer couples retreats in the traditional sense, our outpatient behavioral couples therapy (BCT) and sober living arrangements have helped many couples struggling with addiction find their way to recovery.
+Although Newport Beach Recovery Center does not offer couples retreats in the traditional sense, our outpatient behavioral couples therapy (BCT) have helped many couples struggling with addiction find their way to recovery.

 Similar to co-ed treatment, couples therapy can help identify and address elements of a relationship that may be contributing to substance misuse.
 By working together to become and stay sober, many couples also find their bond only grows stronger and more stable, bringing happiness and satisfaction back into the relationship.

-Our sober living services can also help couples who have undergone treatment together to find a supportive, substance-free living space while they continue co-ed outpatient treatment to aid their recovery journey.
+Our services can also help couples who have undergone treatment together to find a supportive, substance-free living space while they continue co-ed outpatient treatment to aid their recovery journey.

 How Does a Co-ed Treatment Facility Approach Gender-Specific Issues?